jdacruz/no-more-cookies/README.md

 no-more-cookies
 ===============

-An aproach to build an API to been consumed by any client.
+An example to build an API to be consumed by any client, without cookies.

-# API provider:
+## API provider:
 * NodeJS

-# API Consummers:
+## API Consumers:
 * Browser with JavaScript
 * Android
-* Server consummer NodeJS
+* Server consumer NodeJS